sargun4/OS/README.md

 ## Loader (loader.c): It reads an ELF executable file, loads it into memory, and executes it. step by step explanation:
 a.
 Opens the ELF executable file we provide.

 b.
-Reads the content of the file into memory (malloc).
+Reads the content of the file into memory.

 c.
 Parses the ELF header to understand the file's structure.